Diegonzaga/Diegonzaga/README.md

 Eu sou professor de História e hoje atuo também nas disciplinas de robotótica e Pensamento Computacional, creio que ambas tende a me ajudar com o aprimeramento das minhas tecnas de ensino aprendizado.
 >

-Diegonzaga/Diegonzaga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile You can click the Preview link to take a look at your changes.
---->